Runner-focused recovery image used for cryotherapy and post-run recovery content

 Is cryotherapy better than an ice bath for runners?

-Not automatically.
 Cryotherapy is faster and easier to tolerate, while cold-water immersion is cheaper and generally better studied.
 The better choice depends on convenience, training phase, and budget.

 When should runners use cryotherapy?